zmaragdus/PowerElectronicsBook/README.md

 Text embedded in images should be Arial 10pt font.
 Common modifications of bold, italics, underline, superscript, and subscript are acceptable by default.

 Images should be original and/or fall under a CC BY-SA license.
 Others must be reviewed / approved for inclusion.
 Proper citations will be included.

+## License

+The license for this project will be CC BY-SA 4.0